Dr. Kathrin Brinker

 After arriving in New Zealand, she has been working for the SPCA and the Blind Low Vision NZ Guide Dogs Foundation.
 She absolved a few courses in fear free dog handling, as well as completed a certificate in Companion Animal Care.

 Rentia enjoys utilizing her vast knowledge that she accumulated over years in dog handling and behavior.
-She also feels very passionate about animal welfare and can use these skills for her recent studies in Veterinary Nursing.
-She started her career at Ellerslie Veterinary Clinic in 2022.
+She also feels very passionate about animal welfare and can use these skills for her daily work.
+She started her career at Ellerslie Veterinary Clinic in 2022 and successfully graduated with top marks from Unitech as a Veterinary Nurse in 2023.

 She lives in rural South Auckland with her partner and dog Lyra, who equally enjoy going on walks with Rentia in the beautiful Drury countryside.